htnuk/custom-silverblue/README.md

 - Adds the following packages to the base image:
   - Arm Image Installer
   - Distrobox
-  - Libvirt
-  - Virt Manager
   - ZSH
 - Sets automatic staging of updates for the system
 - Sets Flatpaks to update twice a day

 ## Applications

-- Core GNOME Applications installed from Flathub:
+- Core GNOME Applications are replaced with Flathub equivalents:
   - GNOME Calculator
   - Calendar
   - Characters